cekbote/dsp-lab/Lab-02/Readme.md

 2. Derivative Filter (First Order Difference)
 3. Derivative Filter (Three Point Central Difference)

+By:

+1. Using a live PPG Signal
+2. Using two different ECG Signals
 **Date and Code Links**

 1. The Lab Sheet for the experiment can be found [here.](https://github.com/Chanakya-Ekbote/DSP-Lab/blob/master/Lab-01/Lab%20Sheet/DSP-Experiment01.pdf)